jd-fillmore/infused/posts/what-are-best-practices-for-responsive-web-design.md

 However, before any developer dove into responsive web development, they would have used a responsive web design software tool to get the job done.

-The two most popular as of right now, are <a href="https://medium.com/sketch-app-sources/exploration-of-responsive-design-in-sketch-part-1-1af4cf415a82" target="_blank" rel="noopener noreferrer">Sketch</a> and <a href="https://www.smashingmagazine.com/2016/08/photoshop-etiquette-for-responsive-web-design/" target="_blank" rel="noopener noreferrer">Adobe Photoshop</a>.
+The two most popular as of right now, are <a href="https://medium.com/sketch-app-sources/exploration-of-responsive-design-in-sketch-part-1-1af4cf415a82" target="_blank" rel="noreferrer" rel="noopener noreferrer">Sketch</a> and <a href="https://www.smashingmagazine.com/2016/08/photoshop-etiquette-for-responsive-web-design/" target="_blank" rel="noreferrer" rel="noopener noreferrer">Adobe Photoshop</a>.

 <h4>Benefits Of Using Sketch For Responsive Web Design</h4>
 <ul>